What Should You Ask Your Doctor About Salivary Gland Cancer?

 - Where can I find more information and support?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about your recovery time so you can plan your work schedule.
 Or you might want to ask about clinical trials for which you may qualify.
-You can find more information about communicating with your health care team in our document Talking With Your Doctor.
+You can find more information about communicating with your health care team in The Doctor-Patient Relationship.

 Last Medical Review: January 13, 2014 Last Revised: March 3, 2015